harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 The last step (setting up multipathd) should be done on all nodes, after the Trident CSI has been installed.

 Certain parameters of your installation will require modification of details in the examples in the procedure given below.
-This which you may wish to modify include:
+Those which you may wish to modify include:

 * The namespace.  `trident` is used as the namespace in the examples, but you may prefer to use another.
 * The name of the deployment. `mytrident` is used but you can change this to something else.